 You can’t go wrong when choosing to save money but you can optimize your savings by putting them in the right accounts.

 Keep money you need for bills and regular spending in your checking account.
 You should have one to two months worth of regular monthly expenses in your checking.
+For people who prefer banking online and want to avoid minimum deposits, Chime® offers a fee-free checking service.

 You should have separate savings accounts for your emergency fund and one for your sinking funds.
 Keeping money you’re saving for short term goals in a high-yield savings account separate from your checking will help you not spend it impulsively.